top of page

 and Girls

-Our campaign seeks to raise awareness of Autism and ADHD in
+Our campaign seeks to raise awareness of Autism and ADHD in women

 Background

 Autistic Spectrum Condition (ASC) is the medical name for autism.
+Autism

-people communicate and interact with the world.
+and interact with the world.

-Attention Deficit Hyperactivity Disorder (ADHD) is a condition that
+Attention Deficit Hyperactivity Disorder (ADHD) is a condition that affects people's behaviour.

 Although the main components of Autism and ADHD are different, they can share some of the same symptoms and presenting issues.
 Historically, ASC and ADHD have been recognised as mainly affecting men and boys resulting in women and girls being overlooked or misdiagnosed.

-According to the National Autistic Society, men and boys
+According to the National Autistic Society, men and boys are three

-girls.
-Boys are more often described as ‘hyperactive’
+ADHD can present differently in girls.
+Boys are more often described

-as a combination of inattentive and hyperactive.
+or as a combination of inattentive and hyperactive.

-Women and girls are often better at masking or
+Women and girls are often better at masking or camouflaging their

-camouflaging their difficulties.
-In general, they engage
+difficulties.
+In general, they engage in more “internalising” behaviour

-rather than others.
+themselves rather than others.

 According to the National Autistic Society’s Centre for Autism,

-professionals often don’t recognise and understand the
+professionals often don’t recognise and understand the different

-different ways autism can manifest in women and girls.
+ways autism can manifest in women and girls.

 image.png